2018 INTERNATIONAL SUMMER SCHOOL IN COMPARATIVE CONFLICT STUDIES

 Singidunum University, Belgrade

-The Center for Comparative Conflict Studies (CFCCS) at the Faculty of Media and Communications (FMK), Singidunum University invites you to apply for the 9th International Summer School in Comparative Conflict Studies.
-The 2018 Summer School will take place at the Faculty of Media and Communications in Belgrade, from June 24 to July 1, 2018.
+The Center for Comparative Conflict Studies (CFCCS) at the Faculty of Media and Communications (FMK), Singidunum University organized the 9th International Summer School in Comparative Conflict Studies.
+The 2018 Summer School took place at the Faculty of Media and Communications in Belgrade, from June 24 to July 1, 2018.

 The Summer School in Comparative Conflict Studies is part of the Politics department at FMK and the MA program in Critical Political Studies.
 It provides a learning opportunity for students interested in the study and analysis of societies in and post-conflict.
 Interdisciplinary in its nature, drawing from the fields of Peace and Conflict Studies, History, Anthropology, Education, Law, Political Sciences and International Relations, the Summer School in Comparative Conflict Studies provides students with an interactive learning experience utilizing frontal lectures and class discussions focusing on comparative conflict analysis of different case studies.